nishchalnishant/Deep_learning_methods/0. Machine learning/1. Supervised learning/1. regression/readme.md

 - Random forest is a supervised ensemble learning algorithm that is used for both classifications as well as regression problems.
 - But however, it is mainly used for classification problems.
-- the random forest algorithm creates decision trees on data samples and then gets the prediction from each of them and finally selects the best solution by means of voting.
+- The random forest algorithm creates decision trees on data samples and then gets the prediction from each of them and finally selects the best solution by means of voting.
 - It is an ensemble method that is better than a single decision tree because it reduces the over-fitting by averaging the result.

 > Assumption